 - Brother HL-L3270CDW

-- Brother MFC-J995DW InkvestmentTank Color Inkjet All-in-One Printer
+- Brother MFC-J995DW Color Inkjet All-in-One Printer

 To help find the best color printer a bit easier, we’ve rounded up a few of the best color printers for teachers below.
-We also included a buyer’s guide to help you on the path to finding a color printer that will bring your classroom curriculum to life.
+We also have a buyer’s guide to help you on the path to finding a printer that will bring your classroom curriculum to life.

-Best Color Printer for Teachers
+Best Printer for Teachers Reviewed

-In the classroom, one of the most expensive aspects of operating your printer is the ink.
-Whether you’re printing worksheets or activities, an ink-efficient printer is paramount in keeping costs low while maintaining quality.
+In the classroom, one of the most expensive aspects of operating your printer is ink.
+Whether you’re printing worksheets or classroom games, an ink-efficient printer is paramount in keeping costs low while maintaining quality.
 This is where the Epson EcoTank ET-2720 wireless printer shines.

 Another thing that makes the Epson EcoTank ET-2720 printer one of the best color printers for teachers is that it is a genuinely wireless unit.
 You can print with ease from any device.
-We enjoyed being able to open an email or PDF directly on our smartphones and printing without a computer.
-Not only does this broaden your print-options, but it can be a huge time-saver when you’re already dealing with a busy classroom.
+We enjoyed being able to directly open an email or PDF on our smartphones and printing without a computer.
+Not only does this broaden your print options, but it can be a huge time-saver when you’re already dealing with a busy classroom.

 One thing that is true of most classrooms is the lack of space.
-Despite often being rather spacious areas, desks, activity centers, and general projects take up much of what space a classroom has to offer.
+Despite being relatively spacious areas, desks, activity centers, and general projects take up much of what opening a classroom offers.
 It doesn’t leave much left over for your things or extras.

-Though compact, the HP OfficeJet 3830 does not skimp on power or specifications.
-Not only does the HP offer laser-quality documents and lab-quality photos, but you can utilize the HP Smart app to set up your printer and work directly from your smartphone.
+Though compact, the HP color inkjet photo printer does not skimp on power or specifications.
+Not only does this HP photo printer offer laser-quality documents and lab-quality photos, but you can utilize the HP Smart app to set up your printer and work directly from your smartphone.

 Though not quite as ink efficient as the Epson EcoTank, the HP does come with four free months of ink and does qualify for HP Instant Ink.
 It means the printer itself can keep track of just how much ink is left in the unit and then automatically order more when getting low.
 That’s one less thing for you to have to think about.
 Convenient when you’re already dealing with more than a dozen school kids.

-Whether for home use or in the classroom, the Canon Pixma TS9520 is every teacher’s dream.
-The Canon PIXMA is a high-quality printer that was built for printing colorful photos and vibrant color-rich designs.
+Whether for home use or in the classroom, the Canon Pixma TS9520 is every teacher’s dream and easy to use.
+The Canon printer is a high-quality printer that was built for printing colorful photos and vibrant color-rich designs.
 Whether printing worksheets, craft projects, or digital artwork, this is a printer that can bring your ideas to life while engaging those in the classroom with ease.
-What makes this an option for the best color printer for teachers?
+What makes this an option for the best printer for teachers?

-Of course, one of the most exciting features of the Canon Pixma is the innovative 5-ink system.
+Of course, one of the most exciting features of the Canon printer is the innovative 5-ink system.
 Typically, a printer will offer four inks.
 However, the fifth ink can help in achieving a higher contrast in photos and graphics.
 Unfortunately, such high-quality prints will lead to an uptick in ink cost.
 You will not get the ink efficiency that you’re granted with the Epson EcoTank.
 Despite this, the Canon Pixma still stands worthy of your classroom.

 As a teacher, time is everything.
 Between lesson plans and curriculum demands, you’re often stretched pretty thin for time.
 That means you probably don’t want to spend a lengthy amount of time standing around your printer.
 The Brother HL-3270CDW ensures that you won’t have to.
 It is a fast device that can quickly cater to your printing needs with efficiency and ease.
 If you’re someone who prints lengthy packets, worksheets, games, or assignments, this printer will make your life easier.